sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorersearchscopes.md

 For a list of which Search Scope settings are available in each version of Internet Explorer®, see [Scope](microsoft-windows-ie-internetexplorersearchscopesscope.md).

-For a list of the Windows® editions and architectures that this component supports, see [Microsoft-Windows-IE-InternetExplorer](microsoft-windows-ie-internetexplorer-win7-microsoft-windows-ie-internetexplorer.md).
+For a list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-IE-InternetExplorer](microsoft-windows-ie-internetexplorer-win7-microsoft-windows-ie-internetexplorer.md).

 ## XML Example